After I left my job to stay home with my first child, I didn’t know who I was anymore. I defined myself by my career and now I was lost.

 You must receive it by focusing on it daily.
 This requires faith and perseverance on your end—to study his word.

-Know the power of his word to stand in your identity.
+The power of knowing who you are in Christ comes from his word.
 When you know it and say it against a lie that the enemy throws at you, realize that it trumps the lie completely because it holds power and it’s the truth of who you are.

 4. Trusting Jesus to Do the Work

 You have to decide that you are going to trust Jesus and know who he is.
 He is always trustworthy.
 He will never let you down when you put your trust in him.
-He’ll allow you to stand in the truth of who you are and fight the battle against the enemy.
+He’ll allow you to stand in the truth of who you are.

-We see this in Psalm 22:4-5 (NIV): “In you our ancestors put their trust; they trusted and you delivered them.
+“In you our ancestors put their trust; they trusted and you delivered them.
 To you they cried out and were saved; in you they trusted and were not put to shame.”
+(Psalm 22:4-5, NIV)

-Knowing this characteristic of Jesus will ensure that you will walk free from the enemy’s lies against your identity.
+Knowing this characteristic of Jesus will ensure that you will walk free from who the world says you are.
 Surrender every lie and battle that the enemy throws at you to Jesus, and trust that he will fight it for you.

 Trusting means that you completely release it to him, knowing that he will handle it.
 Don’t let yourself feel overwhelmed.
 This gives the enemy a foothold in.